Alejogb1/job-board/blog-data/how-can-i-run-the-same-airflow-dag-using-different-connection-ids.md

 id: "how-can-i-run-the-same-airflow-dag-using-different-connection-ids"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve definitely been down this road before, specifically during a project where we were migrating data between several environments, each with its own unique set of credentials.
 It's a common challenge, and the key lies in understanding how Airflow’s templating and variable systems can interact to achieve dynamic connection handling.
 Instead of hardcoding connection ids within your DAG, you need to make them parametric.

 The core concept revolves around passing the connection id as a variable to your operators at runtime.
 This allows the same DAG definition to operate against different targets without any code alteration.
 Now, the magic here comes from the templating engine and the way it processes Jinja expressions within Airflow configurations.
 It's not enough to simply define a string within the DAG, you must pass it through a context that Airflow provides.